HafsaHameed457/NT-Info/README.md

 ## REST API vs RESTful API:
 REST API refers to any API that follows the REST architecture style.
 It may or may not adhere to all the constraints of REST.

 RESTful API is the term used for an API that strictly follows REST principles, including stateless communication, resources, and the use of standard HTTP methods.

+ A REST API (Representational State Transfer) is an architectural style for building web services that use HTTP methods to perform operations on resources, typically in JSON format, following stateless communication and a client-server model.

 summary
 In short, RESTful APIs are a way to make web services more standardized, predictable, and easy to use.
 They are widely used in modern web and mobile applications for efficient communication between the client and server.